Pelvic Floor Health: A Vital Concern for Both Women and Men

 • For Men: Can occur after prostate surgery or as they age.

-2. Pelvic Organ Prolapse (POP)some text
+2. Pelvic Organ Prolapse (POP)

 • For Women: Occurs when pelvic organs (bladder, uterus, rectum) drop due to weakened muscles, causing discomfort or pressure.